cimentadaj/tidyverse_seminars/fourth_seminar/fourth_seminar.md

 Loops, apply family and purrr package.
 ========================================================
-And most commonly in R, you can the `i` to *subset* numbers from vectors.
-This loop you will write yourself.
+And most commonly, in R, you can use the `i` to *subset* numbers from vectors. _This loop you will write yourself._

-We want to create a loop that calculates the confidence interval of our `x` variable but for many confidence values without having to rewrite the same function several times.
+We want to create a loop that calculates the confidence interval of our `x` variable for several `ci_values` without having to rewrite the same expression several times.

 - Create a vector called `ci_values` which has this sequence of numbers: `seq(0.50, 0.90, 0.10)`.
 (Check its contents)
 - How long is `ci_values`?
-Calculate its length with `length()` and save it to a name called `n`.
+Calculate its length with `length()` and save it to the name `n`.
-- Create an empty loop skeleton like the previous one
+- Create an empty _loop_  skeleton like the previous one

 Loops, apply family and purrr package.
 ========================================================